hickory-dns/hickory-dns/README.md

   Uses `openssl` for DNS-over-TLS implementation supported in server and client, resolver does not have default CA chains.

 - `dns-over-rustls`
-  Uses `rustls` for DNS-over-TLS implementation, only supported in client and resolver, not server.
+  Uses `rustls` for DNS-over-TLS implementation.
 This is the best option where a pure Rust toolchain is desired.
 Supported in client, resolver, and server.

 - `dns-over-https-rustls`
   Uses `rustls` for DNS-over-HTTPS (and DNS-over-TLS will be enabled) implementation, only supported in client, resolver, and server.
 This is the best option where a pure Rust toolchain is desired.